 Step 8: Diversify the Sources of Your Business Revenue

-If some of your direct marketing channels don’t generate enough revenues, don’t despair.
+If some of your direct marketing channels don’t generate enough revenue, don’t despair.
 Consider other venues to attract new clients.
 Start writing blogs and think about giving free workshops in business hubs or local community centres.
 While not resulting immediately in revenues, those activities will diversify and increase your audiences.
 They may also become a great free source for your long-term clients and sustainable income.

 Summary: From a Business Plan to a Budget